Apple Scruffs (song): Background and composition

-The name "Apple scruffs" was coined by George Harrison in the late 1960s for the devoted fans who waited outside the Beatles' Apple Corps headquarters and the recording studios where they worked.
+The "Apple scruffs" were a group of devoted fans who waited outside the Beatles' Apple Corps headquarters and the recording studios where they worked in the late 1960s.
 Although well known for his aversion to fan worship, particularly the Beatlemania phenomenon, Harrison formed a bond with some of the scruffs, asking after their families and commenting when they had had their hair done.
 He acknowledged in an April 1969 interview with Disc and Music Echo magazine: "their part in the play is equally as important as ours."
 His song "Apple Scruffs" was written as a tribute to these fans, who, since late May 1970, had kept a vigil outside the various studios where he was recording his first post-Beatles solo album, All Things Must Pass.

 Although Harrison makes no mention of the song in his 1980 autobiography, I, Me, Mine, Derek Taylor, in his role as the book's editor, describes the Apple Scruffs as the "central core" of fans after Beatlemania had subsided, adding that "We were all very fond of them".
 According to Taylor, who was the Beatles' press officer at Apple, Harrison wrote "Apple Scruffs" because the scruffs had witnessed occasions when he was "going through some bad times" and he came to hold them in great affection.

 Since forming the alliance in 1968, the Scruffs had imposed a membership hierarchy and published a monthly magazine.
 They were highly protective of the Beatles and shielded them from displays of intrusive fan worship.
 In his lyrics to the song, Harrison acknowledges the Scruffs' dedication and expresses thanks for their perseverance through bad weather and "through the pleasures and the pain".
 He encourages the Scruffs to ignore the judgments of passers-by who cannot comprehend their devotion.
 In the choruses, he declares, "How I love you, how I love you".